-Can I Reduce My Risk of Back Pain Related to Disc Injury?
+Can I Reduce My Risk of Back Pain due to Disc Herniation?

 Nobody is entirely immune from injuring their back and experiencing pain and discomfort as a result.
 Everyday things like picking up your baby or playing a round of golf on the weekend can be a catalyst for a disc injury given the right conditions.
-While insulating yourself completely is not realistic, there are lifestyle choices that can be looked at to see if you can reduce your chances of hurting your back.
+While insulating yourself completely is not realistic, there are lifestyle choices that can help reduce your chances of hurting your back.
 Here are the top 3 things you can do:

 1. Minimize occupational risks

 Job-related risks that can contribute to disc injury and back pain fall on both ends of the spectrum.
 People with physically demanding jobs that require bending, lifting, pulling, stooping, etc. must take care to make these movements as carefully and correctly as possible to reduce the chances of injury.
 On the other hand, those with jobs that require long hours of sitting must also be aware of how their ergonomics can lead to back pain and problems.

 If you need that extra push to shed that last stubborn 10 or 20 pounds, doing so might help to minimize the stress on the discs of your spine.
 This is especially true for your lower back, where the discs bear the majority of our body weight.